AnilDaoud/exp/_posts/2018-11-04-hk-pollution-deep-dive.markdown

 ![png](../../../../assets/hkaqi/output_6_1.png)

-Indeed, from before 1993 the main driver of AQI was NO2.
+Indeed, before 1993 the main driver of AQI was NO2.

 Between 1994 and 2011, it was PM10.